 Over the first two months of the second quarter, interest rates generally trended slightly higher and volatility declined.
-However, during the month of June, as a result of the United Kingdom's vote to leave the European Union, or the 'Brexit' vote, and the ensuing concerns around its ultimate impact on the global economy, interest rates sharply reversed course and dropped dramatically.
+However, during the month of June, as a result of the United Kingdom's vote to leave the European Union, or the "Brexit" vote, and the ensuing concerns around its ultimate impact on the global economy, interest rates sharply reversed course and dropped dramatically.
 Market participants were generally caught off guard with respect to the outcome of the vote which, in turn, fueled demand for U.S. Treasury and other safe haven securities, such as Agency RMBS.
 The relative yields and liquidity of these instruments increased what had been already high investor demand for them.
 For most credit sensitive assets, such as non-Agency RMBS and high-yield corporate credit, yield spreads initially widened in reaction to the Brexit vote.
 However, this widening was short-lived, as investors were emboldened by the quick response from a number of major central banks indicating that global central bank monetary policy would continue to be highly accommodative in the face of Brexit-related uncertainty.
-Sharply lower yields no safe haven securities also pushed many global investors to add to their credit-sensitive portfolios.
-As a result of these factors, credit spreads generally ended the quarter tighter than where they had begun the quarter, although some credit-sensitive sectors, such as CMBS, experienced some degree of net widening for the quarter.
+Sharply lower yields on safe haven securities also pushed many global investors to add to their credit-sensitive sectors, such as CMBS, experienced some degree of net widening for the quarter.